JuchangKim/JuchangKim/README.md

 # :wave: About Me

 ## :mortar_board: Education
-Bachelor of Computer and Information Science (Feb 2023 – Present) Auckland University of Technology (AUT), Auckland, New Zealand
+Bachelor of Computer and Information Science (Feb 2023 – Dec 2025) Auckland University of Technology (AUT), Auckland, New Zealand